mykelalvis/FT/Traveller/WORKING/Mongoose/MGP40073 Third Imperium.md

 state, the Third Imperium, and ultimately engaged in a 100-year war with both empires.
-After losing the war, Keshi became the cultural and spiritual centre of the Chanestin people and took on an unexpected role: antiquities collector.
+After losing the war, Keshi became the cultural and spiritual center of the Chanestin people and took on an unexpected role: antiquities collector.
 Fearing that their culture would be erased from the pages of history, the disenfranchised Chanestin nobility